Hoogly/hoogly.github.io/src/content/blog/drowning-in-data-starving-for-dialogue.md

 image: "/images/blog/article-images/drowning-in-data.png"
 ---

-# Drowning in Data, Starving for Dialogue: Why Your Engagement Dashboard Is Missing the Most Important Story

-**By Mohit Midha | CEO & Founder at Hoogly AI**

 The resignation letter was drafted and ready to send.
 It was the culmination of weeks of quiet frustration, a growing sense of being undervalued, and the slow, painful fading of a creative spark.

 But it was never sent.